learn-co-curriculum/phase-0-html-issue-bot-9000-lab/README.md

 When your document is valid, go to the terminal and type:

-`bundle`

-then

 `learn`

-The Learn platform will verify your code.
+Since you're verifying the HTML structure via W3C, the test here is not robust at all.

 To move to the next lesson, type `learn submit`.

 ## Resources